mrsergei/RepData_PeerAssessment2/storm.md

 #### Finalizing the tidy data set

-Lastly we will group event by year and state and limit our analysis only to 50 canoncial states including only events that resulted in one or more health and/or economic problems(fatalities, injuries, property and crop damage)
+Lastly we will group events by year and state and limit our analysis only to 50 canoncial states including only events that resulted in one or more health and/or economic problems(fatalities, injuries, property and crop damage)

 ```r